 Seven Acting Exercises To Do Alone

 As an actor, it’s important to exercise every day.
 It is just like another job where you have to keep improving your skills.
-And a great way to improve skills is by practicing every day as much as possible.
+And a great way to improve skills is by practising every day as much as possible.

 Most of the actors today they all do is just focus on auditions and not bother about practicing their skills.
 You have to understand acting is just like any other art form, be it dancing or singing, where the constant practice is a must.